Shidell/OpenCaldera/README.md

 Ensure that an Alienware Graphics Amplifier is attached to your PC, with the latest Alienware Graphics Amplifier software (3.0.13.0) installed.
 You can verify this by navigating to "C:\Program Files\Alienware\Graphics Amplifier\GraphicsAmplifier.exe", right click, select 'Properties', and selecting the 'Details' tab.
 You should also have a GPU (working or not working) inserted in the AGA, with all necessary power cables plugged in.

+You may not have an "Alienware\Graphics Amplifier" directory; in that event, look in "Alienware\Alienware Control Center".

 Download the executable ('OpenCaldera.exe') to and double-click to run; it should open a Command Prompt window and write brief output to the screen.

 **Expected Output**